HOME

 the 'fall' & 'rise' of Dorothy Perkins....2003

 We constructed a new rose arbor this spring.
-Planted on either side are Dorothy Perkins roses, the light version on the down-side, the dark version on the upper side.
+Planted on either side are Dorothy Perkins roses, the light version on the down-side,

 The surrounding beds have plantings of azaleas, butterfly bushes, nepeta and 'Wave petunias' for some summer color.